 This weekend I got to on a much needed vacation to a desert oasis.
 I was feeling really down last week, so this trip was the perfect chance to get out of my usual routine and be reminded of some of the incredible opportunities I have here.
 The weekend was packed with amazing views, including gorgeous sunsets every night, and outdoor adventures.
 Before Friday, I never knew how much fun you could have so much fun in the middle of the desert.
 We traveled to a city started around a small desert oasis in the desert, a short ways from the Pacific Coast.
 There, I got to try my hand at a few adrenaline filled actives including ATVing through the desert at sunset one day and sandboarding from the top of massive sand dunes the next.
 At certain points I was pretty terrified to accelerate down one of the dunes on an ATV or ride down one on a skateboard sized plank of wood.
 But if I have learned anything so far from being in Peru, it’s that when something that excite you and terrify you at the same time, it’s probably worth doing.
-So I held my breath, pulled the trigger or pushed of the dune and for a second I got to fly.
+So I held my breath, gunned the accleration, or pushed off the dune, and for a second I got to fly.
 And yeah, it was worth it.

 So far, I’ve only updated the site when something really cool was happening.
 I’ve written to tell everyone all the fun things I’ve done here.
 I’ve been reluctant to share some of the realities of my life here out of fear that someone will think I didn’t make the right choice in coming here, or that someone will judge this amazing country negatively based on one event.
 Recently, however, it’s been harder to keep this side of my experience here from affecting me.